 Insect Life Cycles

-It is useful to understand insect life-cycles when you want to control pest insects.
+It is useful to understand life-cycles when you want to get control of pest insects.

 Insects have external skeletons of chitin.
 The limited flexibility of this chitin cuticle stops insects being able to grow without shedding the cuticle.
 So, insects grow in a series of periodic moults; exiting their exoskeleton, expanding and hardening a new cuticle.